liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

     info: true
 ---

-In this post we implement submodules rotation.jl to rotate a vector in the reference coordinate system to the internal coordinate system of the scatterer.
+In this post we implement submodules `rotation.jl` of `Scattering.jl` to rotate a vector in the reference coordinate system to the internal coordinate system of the scatterer.
 Three representations of a rotaion operation are discussed and implemented.
 The conversion among and math operations on these representations are also implemented.

 <!--more-->